 But with modern treatments, root canals are really nothing to fear.
 In fact, getting one can bring a patient much-needed relief, as a patient who needs a root canal is already in pain from inflamed pulp within the tooth and the resulting infection.
 A tooth’s root consists of the hard outer region and the soft tissue inside, called the pulp, which contains tissue, blood vessels, and nerves.
 If that pulp becomes infected due to a tooth fracture or deep decay, that’s when a root canal is needed.
 The root canal will remove the pulpy tissue, sterilize the root, then fill it.
 As a result, the tooth is saved from potential loss, and without the pulp, infection can’t take hold again.

 Drs.
-Naccarato and Pahal and their team are highly skilled in endodontic care.
+Pahal and Sidhu and their team are highly skilled in endodontic care.
 So if you need a root canal, don’t worry - you’re in expert hands!
 Contact us today.